Measles (Rubeola) (cont.)

-Measles can cause death.
-In 2008, approximately 164,000 people died of measles in the world.
-However, measles is rarely fatal in the United States.
+While measles can be fatal, it is rarely fatal in the United States.
 This is due to the fact that most people are immunized, which results in very infrequent outbreaks.
 Also, people most likely to have complications (including death) are those who are malnourished or who have weakened immune systems.

 Viewers share their comments